Sitecore-Hackathon/2021-INDO-ARABIAN-SITECORIANS/README.md

 ### INDO-ARABIAN SITECORIANS

 ## Category
-(1) Enhancement to the Sitecore Admin (XP) for Content Editors and Marketers
+Enhancement to the Sitecore Admin (XP) for Content Editors and Marketers

+(1) Quick Version Creator:
 ## Description

   - Flexibility while working with Content for Multi-lingual sites.